 - Don’t give in to the pressure of the car rental staff.

-When a car rental staff try to pursue you to pay for extras like extra insurance cover, car breakdown cover and whatnot by making horror stories; decline politely if you are already covered.
+When a car rental staff tries to pursue you to pay for extras like extra insurance cover, car breakdown cover and whatnot by making horror stories; decline politely if you are already covered.

 They are not concerned about you but doing their job.
 Let them.
 Think twice before you shell out your hard-earned money.